Chelsea agree to pay Werner's £54m release clause as they offer contract to Leipzig striker | Goal.com

 Tammy Abraham has served as Chelsea's first-choice striker throughout the 2019-20 season, and Olivier Giroud committed to fresh terms with the club in May, but Michy Batshuayi looks set to leave Stamford Bridge later this year.

-The Germany international had also hinted that Liverpool would be his first choice destination, expressing his belief that he would be a "good fit" for Jurgen Klopp's system during an interview with Welt back in February.
+He had also hinted that Liverpool would be his first-choice destination, expressing his belief that he would be a "good fit" for Klopp's system during an interview with Die Welt back in February.

 However, ex-Chelsea midfielder Craig Burley has been among those to warn Werner against a switch to Anfield, insisting that the Leipzig frontman might not be guaranteed a spot in the Reds starting XI.